About Me.

 I am a writer, editor, historian, teaching artist, and occasional comedy performer in the Dakota homeland of Saint Paul, Minnesota.
 My great-grandparents were Okinawan and Japanese sugar plantation laborers in Hawaiʻi.
 After growing up in Massachusetts and California suburbs, I lived in Japan for six years, and I’ve been based in the Midwest since 1997.

-Before starting my literary arts-centered life, I taught world history and East Asian history for over ten years in Midwestern universities.
-Arguably, those jobs introduced me to both storytelling and comedy performance.
+For over a decade, I taught world history and East Asian history in Midwestern universities.
+Those jobs introduced me to storytelling and comedy performance.
 They also sparked my interest in connecting stories across time and place from history lectures to my current writing projects.

-After leaving academia, I took creative writing classes at the Loft Literary Center, volunteered as a literacy tutor, and earned a copyediting certificate at UCSD Extended Studies.
-These experiences broadened my involvement in arts and activism.
+I find joy in arts and activism.
+I took creative writing classes at the Loft Literary Center, volunteered as a literacy tutor, and earned a copyediting certificate at UCSD Extended Studies.
 I volunteer with the education committee of the Japanese American Citizens League and perform comedy with the Funny Asian Women Kollective.
 Other than that, I like to visit art museums, forage garden weeds, and figure out how to make LEGO structures that stay together.

 Burdock roots in a stainless steel bowl and burdock plant in a plastic cup full of water on a wooden table.